 This post is a companion piece for yesterday’s post about Sarah Raven’s Dahlia trial beds, Pure Envy.
-Today I will take you around the cutting gardens and Oast House, and we will see how we are all feeling by the end.
+Today I will take you around the cutting gardens and Oast House.

 You enter the gardens through the cutting gardens.